IMMM-SFA/nelson_etal_2021_scidata/README.md

 4. Download and unzip the output data from my experiment [Output data](#output-data)

-5. Run the following scripts in the `workflow` directory to compare my outputs to those from the publication
+5. To run the validation...

 | Script Name | Description | How to Run |
 | --- | --- | --- |